DGCK81LNN/DGCK81LNN/README.md

   * Unity

-    Got to know about Unity from the [*Dancing Line*][8] ([alternate information in Chinese][9]) [fan labor][10] ([alternate link][11]) community, and have dedicated in DL fan labor development the whole time.
-I hope one day I can create an easy-to-use fan level developing environment that more people can use.
+    Got to know about Unity from the [*Dancing Line*][8] ([alternate information in Chinese][9]) [fan labor][10] ([alternate link][11]) community, and have dedicated to DL fan labor development the whole time.
+I hope one day I can create an easy-to-use fan-level developing environment that more people can use.

 </details>